 - Actively decide early how much detail you know and can commit to.
-Prioritize more specificity for the issues that will determine EA approval and are important to Indigenous groups. - In the document and during consultation, be explicit that the EMP is an early planning draft and will be updated as project design and construction planning advances. - Remember that EMPs have implications beyond environmental protection.
-For example, overcommitting in the EA phase may unnecessarily fetter the contractor's ability to innovate, provide best value, and maintain schedule.
+Prioritize more specificity for the issues that will determine EA approval: higher risk = more detail. - Be clear that the EMP is an early planning draft and that plans will be updated post EAC with more details. - EMPs are about ideas at the EA stage so be careful around consultation: don't set expectations that plans won't change. - Remember that EMPs have implications beyond environmental protection.
+For example, overcommitting in the EA phase may unnecessarily fetter the contractor's ability to innovate and provide best value and maintain schedule.